urbanjost/M_intrinsics/docs/intrinsics.md

   **minloc**(3) determines the location of the element in the array with the minimum value, or, if the **dim** argument is supplied, determines the locations of the minimum element along each row of the array in the **dim** direction.

-If **mask** is present, only the elements for which **mask** is _\.true._ are considered.
+  If **mask** is present, only the elements for which **mask** is _true._ are considered.

   If more than one element in the array has the minimum value, the location returned is that of the first such element in array element order.

-If the array has zero size, or all of the elements of **mask** are _\.false._, then the result is an array of zeroes.
+  If the array has zero size, or all of the elements of **mask** are _.false._, then the result is an array of zeroes.
 Similarly, if **dim** is supplied and all of the elements of **mask** along a given row are zero, the result value for that row is zero.

 ### **Options**